Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 The game uses actions to govern how much you can do at one time. **You can take only one action at a time**.
 This principle is most important in Combat.

-Actions can come up in other situations too: In a social interactions, you can try to Influence a creature or use the Search action to read the creature's body language, but you can't do both at the same time.
+Actions can come up in other situations too: In a social interactions, you can try to **:rsc-a: Influence**{ .rsc } a creature or use the Search action to read the creature's body language, but you can't do both at the same time.
 And when you're exploring a dungeon, you can't simultaneously use the Search action to look for traps and use the Help action to aid another character who's trying to open a stuck door (with Utilise action)

 ## Resources